haveno-dex/haveno-docs/docs/the-project/payment_methods/Verse.md

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

+!!! warning
-**Warning**: Please send payment only to the username provided by the XMR Seller in their Haveno account.
+    Please send payment only to the username provided by the XMR Seller in their Haveno account.
 Please leave the payment description blank.

 Verse users are limited to sending or receiving €10,000 per year (or equivalent foreign currency amount) for accumulated payments made from or received into their payment account.
 This can be increased by Verse on request.